havedill/vegamonitor/README.md

 - Sets OverClockNTools configurations based on your supplied arguments
 - Starts a new session of Cast with your supplied arguments

+Cast Required Arugments:
+- Requires -R flag to allow access to the json data

 No need to donate, but if you'd like to:
 42uEk7j5ieJAyRhCcUjXkrhsSLe7J8WwXN86ubZfA5ne7RUrEJL2XhoYFtY71UgJiVG1CEZXwKi545cMB42AAdxV3MVT74Z